aaditya-pdgupta/Logism_project/README.md

   <img src="../main/Figures/OR_Gate.jpg" width="300" height="150"/>
 </p>

 We have three NAND gate in above figure.
 We first compliment the inputs A and B for first two gates.
-Then we perform the NAND operations on these completed inputs.
+Then we perform the NAND operations on these complimented inputs.
 We get  $\bar{A}$ and $\bar{B}$ as a output of both NAND gates.

 Again if we use both output use as input for the next NAND gate operation we get: